FREQUENTLY ASKED QUESTIONS

 No, you don’t need a license to bartend.
 Some cities require bartenders to complete an alcohol awareness class.
 You’ll receive this certification at the completion of training.

 Experience, reputation, and results.
 We urge you to visit one of our schools first to see why over 100,000 men and women have chosen our school over all the others.
 One 20 minute visit will show what the difference is.
 We are the nation’s oldest, largest and most experienced bartending school.
 We are constantly rated the best bartending school by national organizations.
+But don't take our word for it, check out the reviews posted online by our students.

 Yes, as a graduate you can use the placement service whenever you need it.